mouseless/baked/docs/architecture/application.md

 Initialization order of phases are determined by;

-1. Return value of `IPhase.CanInitialize()` method
+1. Readiness of a phase through `IPhase.IsReady()` method,
-1. Value of `IPhase.Order` property
+1. Value of `IPhase.Order` property,
-1. In the order they are added
+1. And the order they are added to the application.

 Application checks if a phase is ready and if it is not, application keeps it for the next iteration of initializations.